Whole Brain Integration

 • Stand Tall–Don't Fall

-Stand Tall–Don’t Fall Level One is ideal for brain injury rehabilitation, as well as those managing a stroke, Parkinson’s, Multiple Sclerosis, or dementia.
-Weekly classes are held online via Zoom.
+Stand Tall–Don’t Fall is ideal for brain injury rehabilitation, as well as for those managing a stroke, Parkinson’s, Multiple Sclerosis, or dementia.
+Weekly classes are held online via Zoom and in-person.

 $9 / class